-- Copy Machine Personnel - Photocopies materials (stats, notes, quotes, etc.). - Credential Distribution - Pass out credentials to the media; check government-issued photo ID. - External PA - Announcer for fans. - Internal PA - Announcer for the media. - Locker Room Attendant - Person to identify when the locker room is open and closed to the media.

-- Mixed Zone Coordinator - Coordinates interviews in the mixed zone in events such as track and field and swimming and diving.
+- Copy Machine Personnel - Photocopies materials (stats, notes, quotes, etc.). - Credential Distribution - Pass out credentials to the media; check government-issued photo ID. - External PA - Announcer for fans. - Internal PA - Announcer for the media. - Mixed Zone Coordinator - Coordinates interviews in the mixed zone in events such as track and field and swimming and diving.
 Depending on the number of participants, this individual may need several assistants. - Note Takers - Compiles worthy notes during and after the game or day. - Photo Marshall - Makes sure photographers work in approved event coverage locations.
 Hands out photo armbands, if necessary. - Press Conference Moderator - Introduces players and coach; directs questions from media. - Quote Takers - Records postgame quotes from the press conferences/locker rooms.
 A minimum of one person should be designated to take quotes for each team.
 They should get quotes from the head coach and student-athletes. - Results Disseminator - Transmits stats, notes, quotes, through appropriate delivery means (website, email, social media, etc.). - Runner(s) - Distributes photocopied materials (stats, notes, quotes, etc.). - Spotter - Helps the official scorer identify assists and any other assistance for official scorer. - Stat Crew - Records the official stats.
 Note that when applicable, NCAA LiveStats software must be used at all NCAA championships. - Team Escorts - Serve as escorts for the coaches and student-athletes to and from the postgame press conference.